RaspAP/raspap-docs/docs/defaults.md

 The interface itself, default Linux file paths and so on may be changed by modifying the project's configuration file `config.php`.

+!!! note "Note"
-> :information_source: **Note:** The file `config/config.php` is copied during the installation to `includes/config.php` and ignored by Git.
+    The file `config/config.php` is copied during the installation to `includes/config.php` and ignored by Git.
 This way, users can modify `includes/config.php` without `git pull` or upgrades complaining about local changes.
 The file `includes/defaults.php` loads corresponding default values if they are not set.

 For example, you can change the brand text that appears in the interface header simply by modifying the value of this constant: